How to Respond When Someone Tells You They Were Sexually Abused or Raped

 4. Address Medical Concerns

 If someone is sexually assaulted, a medical exam is recommended to address the risk of sexually transmitted diseases, address pregnancy and provide evidence if the victim decides to pursue legal action.
-It is always better to have this exam performed by trained professionals such as the Forensic Nurse Examiners Program at UnityPoint Health – Meriter, the only program of its kind in Dane County.
+It is always better to have this exam performed by trained professionals such as the Forensic Nurse Examiners at UnityPoint Health – Meriter.
 The Forensic Nurse Examiner Program staff is specially trained to treat victims of sexual assault.

 Shift the Perspective